-Tony Crane holds a Masters’ Degree in Architecture from the University of Pennsylvania, and was founder of French & Crane, Architects, which completed over 900 projects.
-Tony serving on the faculty at the Penn Graduate School of Architecture, was President of the Haverford Civic Association, and chaired the Lower Merion Township Zoning Board.
+Tony Crane holds a Masters’ Degree in Architecture from the University of Pennsylvania, and was the founder of French & Crane, Architects, which completed over 900 projects.
+Tony served on the faculty at the Penn Graduate School of Architecture, was President of the Haverford Civic Association, and chaired the Lower Merion Township Zoning Board.

 Conservation and Nominating & Governance Committees

-Jenny Dixon was Director of four New York City cultural organizations, The Isamu Noguchi Foundation and Garden Museum, The Bronx Museum for the Arts, The Lower Manhattan Cultural Council and the Public Art Fund.
+Jenny Dixon was Director of four New York City cultural organizations: The Isamu Noguchi Foundation and Garden Museum, The Bronx Museum for the Arts, The Lower Manhattan Cultural Council and the Public Art Fund.
 In January of 2018, Jenny retired from the Directorship of the Noguchi Museum after a 15-year tenure, assuming the role of Director Emeritus.

 Co-Chair of Program and 25th Anniversary Committees